-Tom was stuck and hanging 100 feet above Fremont Street, angled like Superman, and tethered only to the narrow ribbon of wire in a harness.
+He hung 100 feet above Fremont Street, like Superman, tethered only to the narrow ribbon of wire in a harness.
 Unable to twist and look up at why he was stuck, he looked down at the street instead.
-A sea of tourists moved below him as if he was just another attraction.
+A sea of tourists moved below him as if he was another attraction.
 A small boy let go of a smiley-face balloon and started to cry.
 A bald dude stared at him in a peewee muscle shirt.
 A ragged homeless man bumped the crowd begging for a dollar.
 A topless brunette in a devil’s costume waved at everyone while holding a red fan over her exposed breasts.

 “We tie you in and then the accelerator pushes you up to 30 mph.
-It releases and you fly down the line.
-At the end, you get your picture taken and we buy you a drink,” said Mark to the three people preparing to experience the high line.
-Tom had barely listened to the zip line attendant.
-He was worried more about the height and his weight.
-He had topped the scales at three pounds short of the maximum 250 and he worried he would drop like a sack.
+It releases and you zip down the line,” said Mark to the three people preparing to experience the high line.
+Tom listened to the zip line attendant with half an ear.
+He worried more about his height and his weight.
+He had topped the scales at 247 pounds, short of the 250-pound weight limit.
+He worried he would drop like a sack.

 Now as he dangled above the street, his fear of falling accelerated.
-A blonde-haired girl, slightly tipsy, pointed up at him and laughed.
+A blonde-haired girl, looking like she might fall over, pointed up at him and laughed.
 Others formed a crowd around her.
 A couple of guys exchanged bills.
 Tom felt certain they were gambling on him dropping like a rock.

 He shifted his weight and from 30 yards behind he heard Mark yell, “Stop moving.
 You’ll fall.”

 Perfect, Tom thought.
-He hung perfectly still and focused on the Devil’s red fan.
+He hung still and focused on the Devil’s red fan.
 People below took his picture.
 His nose itched.
-He slowly pulled his arm up to scratch it.
-Before he could reach his nose his photo was posted on Instagram.
-His fame spread with his discomfort and in minutes he had become a Twitter trend.
-Tom only noticed the crowd growing below him and shouting for him to stretch out his arms and pose; a Las Vegas celebrity stuck mid-flight.
+He inched his arm up to scratch it.
+Before he could reach his nose, he was sure his photo became featured on Instagram.
+His discomfort and the crowd grew.
+The longer he hung over the street, he knew he had become a Twitter trend.
+He tried to stretch out the pain in his back.
+Tom heard a few shouting for him to stretch out his arms and pose; a Las Vegas celebrity stuck mid-flight.

 The wire took a sudden dip and Tom felt his legs drop and his head bumped into the wire.
 He let out a gasp as his legs jetted downward.
 He looked behind and saw a rescuer working his way hand-over-hand onto the wire.
 As the man moved toward him, Tom bounced up then down.
 Was this prudent?
 He judged safety should have been his first concern.

 He heard a distant siren and to his left he saw an armada of lights.
 A red car led the parade followed by a ladder truck and a massive red ambulance.
 Behind them were two police cars and a smaller ambulance.
-His situation was embarrassing and precarious but for the first time Tom considered maybe he was hanging above his death.
-Surely, this was overkill.
+His situation was embarrassing and precarious but for the first time.
+He was hanging above his death.
+This emergency parade was overkill.

 The police cars arrived first, splitting the crowd, and emptying the street below.
-The tipsy blonde tripped on her six-inch heels and fell backward into the arms of two guys happy to catch her.
-Directly below Tom was the ladder truck with four firemen in coats and hardhats looking up.
+The tipsy blonde fall backward into the arms of two guys happy to catch her.
+A ladder truck with four firemen in coats and hardhats pointed.
 Tom waved and the firemen waved back.
 The truck moved forward then stopped with a lurch.
-At the back, the ladder man began inching the ladder up to the dangling man.
+At the back, the ladder man began inching up to Tom.

 A hand grabbed his leg and Tom jumped.
-Behind him his rescuer had a familiar face.
-Mark was hanging attached to the wire by a climbing rig and harness.
+Behind him Mark was hanging at his feet attached to the wire by a climbing rig and harness.

 “Your accelerator failed and you sort of petered out,” said Mark.
-“And now we have to get you down,” he added with a perturbed tone, as if Tom had planned to be hanging midway on a wire forever like a piñata.
+“And now we have to get you down.”

-The white basket inched below him attached to the ladder and the fireman inside looked up.
-“You ready to end this ride?” he asked.
-He positioned the basket directly below Tom.
+A white basket rose below him attached to a ladder.
+The fireman inside looked up.
+“You ready to end this ride?”
+He positioned the basket below Tom.
 “I’ll bet you’re ready for a blanket.”
-Tom noticed a cold breeze.
+Tom nodded and shuddered.

 “You good,” asked the driver.
-Tom replied, “Yeah, I think I’m going to live.”
+Tom replied, “Yeah, I’m going to live.”
 He dropped down to the sidewalk and walked over to the topless girl.

 “You think I can get a picture?”
 Tom asked.
 The girl smiled and drew closer.
 Tom sucked in his stomach.

 “You draw quite a crowd, you big bear,” the girl said.
-“Considering all the tips I just made, I think I can fit you in.”
-She giggled and drew him closer.
+“Considering all the tips I made, I can fit you in.”

-Tom snuggled up and the devil dropped her fan.
+Tom snuggled up and the girl dropped her fan.
 Tom snapped a selfie and smiled.